Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 13. Extension tube

-The A11 and S12 have the most number of tools out of the box.
-It comes with specialty attachments like the flexible crevice and foldable adapter, extending its reach in tight areas.
+The A11 and S12 have the most significant number of tools out of the box.
+It comes with specialty attachments, such as the flexible crevice and foldable adapter, which extend its reach into tight areas.

-On the S12, the extension tube plus the flexible long crevice tool will reach over 15 feet when stretched out.
-You can clean even high ceiling homes without a ladder.
+On the S12, the extension tube, combined with the flexible long crevice tool, will reach over 15 feet when fully extended.
+You can clean even high-ceiling homes without a ladder.

 Other Tineco and Dyson comparisons